maximilianovalle/maximilianovalle/README.md

 [![My skills](https://skillicons.dev/icons?i=html,css,git,github,vscode,cpp)](https://skillicons.dev)

 ## Recent Projects:
-<p>Currently working through <em>The Odin Project</em> foundations!</p>
+<p>Working through <em>The Odin Project</em> foundations!</p>
 <a href="https://maximilianovalle.github.io/odin-landing-page/" target="_blank" rel="noopeneder noreferrer">The Odin Project Landing Page</a></p>
 <p><a href="https://maximilianovalle.github.io/odin-recipes/" target="_blank" rel="noopeneder noreferrer">The Odin Project Recipes</a></p>

 ## About Me:
-I'm a current <strong>University of Houston</strong> student majoring in Computer Science. <em>Go Coogs!</em> Most of my current job experience has been in the education field (tutor, substitute teacher, etc.) but I also have experience working with animals due to volunteering for veterinary events in the past.
+I'm a <strong>University of Houston</strong> student majoring in Computer Science. <em>Go Coogs!</em> Most of my current job experience has been in the education field (tutor, substitute teacher, etc.) but I also have experience working with animals due to volunteering for veterinary events in the past.
 In my freetime, I love creating digital illustrations and designs - so much so that I occasionally work with clients to bring their illustrative ideas to life.
 I also enjoy going to the gym, taking walks with my two dogs (Squeaky and Pipi), and playing video games like <em>Fortnite</em> and <em>Brawlstars</em>!

 ## Contact:
 <a href="https://www.linkedin.com/in/maximilianovalle/" target="_blank" rel="noopener noreferrer">![image](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)</a>